chef/chef/README.md

 Submit a PR with the changes made by the above.

+## Addressing a Regression

+Sometimes, regressions split through the cracks.
+Since new functionality is always being added and the minor version is bumped immediately after release, we can't simply roll forward.
+In this scenario, we'll need to perform a special regression release process.
+In the example that follows, the stable release with a regression is `1.10.60` while master is currently sitting at `1.11.30`. *Note:* To perform this process, you must be a Chef employee.

+1. If the regression has not already been addressed, open a Pull Request against master with the fix.
+2. Wait until that Pull Request has been merged and `1.11.31` has passed all the necessary tests and is available in the current channel.
+3. Inspect the Git history and find the `SHA` associated with the Merge Commit for the Pull Request above.
+4. Apply the fix for the regression via a cherry-pick:
+  1. Check out the stable release tag: `git checkout v1.10.60`
+  2. Cherry Pick the SHA with the fix: `git cherry-pick SHA`
+  3. Address any conflicts (if necessary)
+  4. Tag the sha with the appropriate version: `git tag -a v1.10.61 -m "Release v1.10.61"`
+  5. Push the new tag to origin: `git push origin --tags`
+5. Log in to Jenkins and trigger a `chef-trigger-release` job specifying the new tag as the `GIT_REF`.

 ## Component Versions

 Chef has two sorts of component: ruby components like `berkshelf` and `test-kitchen`, and binary components like `openssl` and even `ruby` itself.